 Dusting is another way to improve air quality, but getting a thorough dusting in can be a little more of a challenge for seniors or those with limited mobility.
 Using extendable tools like the ones mentioned above can help make this task more comfortable and reduce the chance of falls.

-Dusting light fixtures, fans, baseboards, shelves, and even your electronics can make a big difference.
+Dusting light fixtures, fans, baseboards, shelves, and electronics can make a big difference.
 Try using a dryer sheet to get places with a lot of build-up, like baseboards.
 Don’t forget about the various fabrics around the house that accumulate dust!

 In addition to washing your bedding, linens, and towels, you should also clean: